kfiry77/10bot/README.md

 ## TODO:
 - [x] Bug Fix: user-token header is not needed due to 10bis change of API, RefreshToken API should be used instead.
 - [ ] Fix the holidays, to block only non-working day.
-- [ ] Add the deployment in Microsoft Azure using Azure function.
+- [ ] Add scrips the deployment to cloud providers:
+  - [ ] Azure
+  - [ ] GCP
 - [x] Add Report generation.
   - [x] Make the report formatter generic, for various kinds of files.
   - [x] Make PDF report formatter.
 - [ ] Add report publisher, and make it generic to various kind for example: Google Drive share.
+- [ ] Bug Fix : Pdf is cannot be generated on windows due to weasyprint dependency.